nicklalone/nicklalone.github.io/_posts/2024-12-02-Cannot_Follow.md

 ---
 layout: post
-title: "Tech in Emergency Management Cannot Follow the Standard Cycle"
+title: Tech in Emergency Management Cannot Follow the Standard Cycle
-subtitle: "Or stop trying to save emergency management by coating it in technology"
+subtitle: Or stop trying to save emergency management by coating it in technology
-author: "Nick"
-header-style: text
-tags:
+tags: [Disaster, Sociology, Dev]
-    - Disaster
-    - Sociology
-    - Tech Dev
-    - Normal vs EM
 ---

 Starting in 2013, I began to work in and around information communication technology being used during emergency response scenarios.
 I think my first paper was called, “[Run Amok: Group Crowd Participation in Identifying the Bomb and Bomber from the Boston Marathon Bombing](http://idl.iscram.org/files/tapia/2014/992_Tapia_etal2014.pdf).”